ykdr2017/ok-store/README.md

 ### Create a Store

-At first you define a state extending ok.State, and create a store that extending ok.Store .
+First of all you define a state extending ok.State, and create a store extending ok.Store .

 The state includes Items instance.
 Items instance is an associative array that keeps state of the Store.